 Reporting a Theft

-- The Unit Registrant must then complete DEA Form 106, Report of Theft or Loss of Controlled Substances and submit it electronically to the DEA with a copy to the Minnesota Board of Pharmacy (MNBP) and UHS.
+- The DEA Registrant must then complete DEA Form 106, Report of Theft or Loss of Controlled Substances and submit it electronically to the DEA with a copy to UHS.

 Reporting a Loss

-- The Unit Registrant must complete DEA Form 41 for the amount of the substance lost and write "unintentional destruction" on the form.
+- The DEA Registrant completes DEA Form 41 for the amount of the substance lost and write "unintentional destruction" on the form.

-- The Unit Registrant must then obtain the signatures of the person who broke the bottle and the witness (if possible) and sign the Form 41 as required.
+- The DEA Registrant obtains the signatures of the person who broke the bottle and the witness (if possible) and sign the Form 41 as required.

-- The original form 41 is sent to the Minneapolis DEA and a copy of it is retained in the disposition binder in the Unit.
+- The original form 41 is retained in the disposition binder in the laboratory.

 DEA Contact Information